 The conditions that those taking Ozempic have developed can cause tremendous physical pain and mental suffering.
 For example, according to a CNN report, one woman who developed gastroparesis after taking Ozempic stated that “this medicine made my life hell.”

-Nadrich & Cohen can place an accurate value on the physical pain and mental suffering caused by the condition you developed after taking Ozempic, and we make sure that you are fairly compensated for that pain and suffering.
+Nadrich Accident Injury Lawyers can place an accurate value on the physical pain and mental suffering caused by the condition you developed after taking Ozempic, and we make sure that you are fairly compensated for that pain and suffering.

 Wrongful Death